electron/electron/docs/api/browser-window.md

   than screen.
 * `dark-theme` Boolean - Forces using dark theme for the window, only works on some GTK+3 desktop environments.
-* `preload` String - Specifies a script that will be loaded before other scripts run in the window.
-This script will always have access to node APIs no matter whether node integration is turned on for the window, and the path of `preload` script has to be absolute path.
 * `transparent` Boolean - Makes the window [transparent](frameless-window.md).
 * `type` String - Specifies the type of the window, possible types are `desktop`, `dock`, `toolbar`, `splash`, `notification`.
 This only works on